laserpointlabs/ODRAS/docs/deployment/WSL_WINDOWS_SETUP_GUIDE.md

 ### What You Need
 - **Windows 10 (version 2004 or later)** or **Windows 11**
 - **Internet connection** for downloading components
-- **User account** with standard (non-admin) privileges
+- **Administrator privileges** - Required for enabling virtualization and Windows features
 - **Approximately 10GB free disk space** for WSL, Docker, and ODRAS

 ### What You DON'T Need
 - ❌ Windows Store access (though it helps)
-- ❌ Special IT permissions
+- ❌ Special IT permissions (beyond admin access)

-**Note**: Some steps may require administrator privileges, particularly enabling virtualization features.
-If you don't have admin access, contact your IT department for assistance.
+**⚠️ IMPORTANT**: Administrator privileges are **REQUIRED** to enable virtualization features in Windows.
+If you don't have admin access, you must contact your IT department to:
+1. Enable virtualization in BIOS/UEFI (if disabled)
+2. Enable Windows Virtualization Platform and WSL features
+3. Install WSL2 kernel update if needed

 ---

 ## Enable Virtualization

 **⚠️ IMPORTANT**: Before installing WSL2, you must ensure virtualization is enabled.
 This is required for WSL2 to function properly.

+**⚠️ ADMINISTRATOR/IT ASSISTANCE REQUIRED**:
+- **BIOS/UEFI changes**: On government-compliant or enterprise-managed machines, BIOS access is restricted and requires IT administrator assistance
+- **Windows features**: Enabling Windows virtualization features requires administrator privileges
+- **If you don't have admin access**: Contact your IT department before proceeding - they must enable virtualization in BIOS and Windows features for you

 ### Step 1: Check if Virtualization is Enabled